-It might have been one of the reagent’s siblings, or even the king’s, but I didn’t think so.
+It might have been one of the king’s oldest children, or even an advisor, but I didn’t think so.
 My mind kept coming back around and around, circling like a tidal pool, to one person.

 One who had famously been ordered to stay out of politics by her husband after she accidentally blundered into them.
 A husband who then went on to lose the kingdom’s greatest asset because of his pride.
 And then he lost his mind, leaving an idiot to inherit an empire.

-She was expected to sit there, quietly, on the sidelines, while the country crumbled around her, and produce a small army of children like some brood mare.
+She was expected to sit there, quietly, on the sidelines, while the country crumbled around her, and produce a small army of children like she was nothing more than a brainless brood mare.
 And that was what she had done, by all appearances, her only concerns her gardens and her pet composers and her daughters.